wp-plugins/opengrapher/readme.txt

 Additionally, it will track clicks with Google Analytics and/or Clicky.
 It automatically detects if they're present.

 [youtube http://www.youtube.com/watch?v=u3s2lSZSuOs]

+You can see the plugin in action on [Gunner Technology's website](http://gunnertech.com/2012/02/predictive-404-wordpress-plugin-that-recovers-your-pagerank/).

+For any more questions, please go to Gunner Technology's post: [OpenGrapher: WordPress Plugin that Adds and Tracks Social Sharing](http://gunnertech.com/2012/02/opengrapher-wordpress-plugin-that-adds-and-tracks-social-sharing) and leave a comment.

 == Installation ==